All Products

 Broadcast

-The Broadcast operator distributes data to all shards and is typically used in Broadcast Join scenarios where a small table is joined with a large table.
-The QO compares the costs of redistribution and Broadcast to generate the optimal execution plan.
+The Broadcast operator copies a table to all shards and is used in Broadcast Join scenarios where a small table is joined with a large table.
+The QO compares the cost of Broadcast against Redistribution and picks the cheaper option.

-• Broadcast is cost-effective when the table is small and the instance has a small number of shards, for example, a shard count of 5.
+Broadcast is cost-effective when the table is small and the instance has few shards (for example, 5 shards).

 BEGIN;